rust-db/refinery/README.md

 ## Contributing

-:balloon: Thanks for your help improving the project!
+:balloon: Thanks for your help to improve the project!
 No contribution is too small and all contributions are valued, feel free to open Issues and submit Pull Requests.

 ## License